algolia/autocomplete/packages/website/docs/getting-started.md

   - Read the [**Core Concepts**](/docs/basic-options) to learn more about underlying principles, like [**Sources**](/docs/sources) and [**State**](/docs/state).
   - Follow the [**Guides**](/docs/using-query-suggestions-plugin) to understand how to build common UX patterns.
   - Refer to [**API reference**](/docs/api) for a comprehensive list of parameters and options.
-  - Try out [**Playground**](https://codesandbox.io/s/github/algolia/autocomplete.js/tree/next/examples/js?file=/app.ts) where you can fork a basic implemention and play around.
+  - Try out the [**Playground**](https://codesandbox.io/s/github/algolia/autocomplete.js/tree/next/examples/js?file=/app.ts) where you can fork a basic implementation and play around.

 Keep reading to see how to install and start a basic implementation.

 ## Installation

-You can choose to [install the `autocomplete-js` package](#javascript) which includes everything you need to render a vanilla JS autocomplete experience, or [install the `autocomplete-core` package](#headless) if you want to [build a renderer](creating-a-renderer) from scratch.
+You can choose to [install the `autocomplete-js` package](#javascript) which includes everything you need to render a JavaScript autocomplete experience, or [install the `autocomplete-core` package](#headless) if you want to [build a renderer](creating-a-renderer) from scratch.

 Unless you've found that [`autocomplete-js`](/autocomplete-js) doesn't suit your needs, it's best to get started with that.